WFT's Terry McLaurin A Top 10 Target? Not So Fast According To PFF

 It hasn't taken long for Terry McLaurin to make his mark with the Washington Football Team.
 Two seasons into his budding career and some are considering him the next "it" wide receiver.

-As one of the rising pass-catchers, it would make sense to solidify his status as perhaps a top 10 target before 2021.
-Pro Football Focus though isn't sold yet on if he's reached that potential.
+As one of the NFL's rising pass-catchers, it would make sense to solidify his status as perhaps a top-10 target before 2021.
+Pro Football Focus, though, isn't sold yet on if he's reached that potential.

 Entering June, PFF has McLaurin ranked as the No. 17 receiver for the year.
 Yes, you read that right — his jersey number and rankings are the same.